activecm/ipfix-rita/docs/Developer Notes.md

 should run quickly as the resulting docker images should not have changed.
 When asked whether you would like to publish the release, enter `yes`.
-The script will then tag the latest commit with the version in the VERSION file and push the tag and commit up.
+The script will then tag the latest commit with the version in the VERSION file and push commit up with the new tag.

 The script will then ask for your quay.io credentials.
-After entering your credentials, the script will publish the new docker images to quay.io.
+After entering your username and password, the script will then publish the newly built docker images to quay.io.

 The `make-release` script will then exit.
 Now, you must go to the Github page for the project and make a new release.
 Set the referenced tag for the release